 Along with the rain and snow, sunlight causes plants to grow.
 The organic matter that makes up those plants is known as biomass.
 Biomass can be used to produce electricity, transportation fuels, or chemicals.
 The use of biomass for any of these purposes is called biomass energy.

 Not all renewable energy resources come from the sun.
 Geothermal energy taps the Earth's internal heat for a variety of uses, including electric power production and the heating and cooling of buildings.

 Hydrogen can be found in many organic compounds, as well as water.
 It's the most abundant element on the Earth.
 Because energy is always needed to produce hydrogen, it is not an energy source, but a way to store and transport energy, so it is referred to as an energy carrier.

 The ocean can produce thermal energy from the sun's heat and mechanical energy from the tides and waves.
-See the U.S. Department of Energy's Energy Savers for basic information on ocean energy.
+See the U.S. Department of Energy's website for information on marine and hydrokinetic energy technologies.